Steven Spielberg: 1981–1992: Impresario

-In 1989, Spielberg intended to direct Rain Man, but instead directed Indiana Jones and the Last Crusade to meet his contractual obligations.
-Producer Lucas and star Ford returned for the film.
+Spielberg intended to direct Rain Man but instead made Indiana Jones and the Last Crusade (1989) to meet his contractual obligations.
 A longtime James Bond fan, Spielberg cast Sean Connery as Jones's father, Henry Jones, Sr. Due to complaints about violence in Temple of Doom, Spielberg returned to more family-friendly fare for the third installment.
-Last Crusade received mostly positive reviews and was a box-office success, earning $474 million; it was his biggest hit since E.T.
-Biographer Joseph McBride wrote that it was a comeback for Spielberg, and Spielberg acknowledged the amount he has learned from making the Indiana Jones series.
-Ebert wrote that, "If there is just a shade of disappointment after seeing this movie, it has to be because we will never again have the shock of this material seeming new.
-Raiders of the Lost Ark, now more than ever, seems a turning point in the cinema of escapist entertainment, and there was really no way Spielberg could make it new all over again.
+Last Crusade received positive reviews and was a box-office success, earning $474 million; it was his biggest hit since E.T.
+Joseph McBride called it a comeback for Spielberg, and Spielberg acknowledged how much he has learned from the Indiana Jones films.
+Ebert wrote that "Raiders of the Lost Ark, now more than ever, seems a turning point in the cinema of escapist entertainment, and there was really no way Spielberg could make it new all over again.
 What he has done is to take many of the same elements, and apply all of his craft and sense of fun to make them work yet once again.
 And they do."

-Also in 1989, he reunited with Richard Dreyfuss for the romantic drama Always, about an aerial firefighter.
+That year, he reunited with Richard Dreyfuss for the romantic drama Always, about an aerial firefighter.
 It is a modern remake of one of Spielberg's favorite childhood films, A Guy Named Joe (1943).
-The story was personal; he said "As a child I was very frustrated, and maybe I saw my own parents [in A Guy Named Joe].
+He said, "As a child I was very frustrated, and maybe I saw my own parents [in A Guy Named Joe].
 I was also short of girlfriends.
 And it stuck with me."'
-Spielberg had discussed the film with Dreyfuss back in 1975, with up to twelve drafts being written before filming commenced.
-Always was commercially unsuccessful and received mixed reviews.
-Janet Maslin of The New York Times wrote, "Always is filled with big, sentimental moments, it lacks the intimacy to make any of this very moving."
+Spielberg had discussed the film with Dreyfuss in 1975, and up to twelve drafts were written before filming commenced.
+It costarred Holly Hunter and John Goodman and was the final film role for Audrey Hepburn.
+Janet Maslin wrote that while "Always is filled with big, sentimental moments, it lacks the intimacy to make any of this very moving."

-After a brief setback in which Spielberg felt "artistically stalled", he returned in 1991 with Hook, about a middle-aged Peter Pan (Robin Williams), who returns to Neverland and encounters Tinker Bell (Julia Roberts) and the eponymous Captain Hook (Dustin Hoffman).
-During filming, the stars clashed on set; Spielberg told 60 Minutes that he would never work with Roberts again.
-Nominated for five Academy Awards, the studio enjoyed the film but most critics did not; Thomson called it "maudlin".
-Writing for The Washington Post, Desson Howe described the film as "too industrially organized", and thought it mundane.
+After a brief setback in which he felt "artistically stalled", Spielberg returned with Hook (1991), about a middle-aged Peter Pan (Robin Williams), who returns to Neverland and encounters Tinker Bell (Julia Roberts) and the eponymous Captain Hook (Dustin Hoffman).
+The stars clashed on set, and Spielberg told 60 Minutes that he would never work with Roberts again.
+The studio enjoyed the film but most critics did not; Desson Howe described it as "too industrially organized".
 At the box office, it earned more than $300 million worldwide from a $70 million budget.